A new study finds that children with immigrant dads are much more likely to suffer from post-traumatic stress disorder (PTSD).

 It is important that clinicians who treat traumatized immigrant parents are aware of the possible trauma transmission in their children.
-Schools and clinicians need to pay more attention to understand the cultural contexts and behavioral problems of immigrant children, to which the trauma exposure may impact, researchers stressed.
+Schools and clinicians need to pay more attention to understanding the cultural contexts and behavioral problems of immigrant children, to which the trauma exposure may impact, researchers stressed.

-“With the increasing immigrant population in Europe, studies on PTSD among second generation immigrants are of great importance,” Silwal said.
+“With the increasing immigrant population in Europe, studies on PTSD among second-generation immigrants are of great importance,” Silwal said.